Tanzu-Solutions-Engineering/tkg-lab/docs/avi/setup_avi_ctrl.md

 - Click `Save`.

 ### 4.4.
 Add Profiles to Cloud
-Go to `Infrastructure > Cloud` and Edit the `Default-Cloud` by clicking on the pencil icon on the right side.
+Go to `Infrastructure > Clouds` and Edit the `Default-Cloud` by clicking on the pencil icon on the right side.

 In the `Infrastructure` tab of the pop-up screen scroll down and select `IPAM` and `DNS` Profiles we just created.
 <img src="avi-cloud-ipam-dns.png">